oren/aws-solution-architect-associate/cloud-guru.md

 Lab
 * Create EC2 and Security Group. ports 80, 22, and 443 from anywhere or from your ip.

-### Snapshots
+### Snapshots and Volumes
+* Creating a snapshot is done on a volume and store that volume on S3.
+* Volume exist on EBS - virtual hard disk.
+Snapshot exist on S3.

 EBS Lab
 * Create EC2, add 4 drives to it.
 * Create a snapshot, put it in a different AZ (or region), and attach a volume to it.

 Info
 * EC2 should be located at the same AZ as the EBS.
-* Snapshot live on S3. only the delta of tha changes are saved.
+* Snapshot live on S3. only the delta of the changes are saved.
 * If the EBS volume serve as root devices, you have to stop the instance before taking a snapshot.
 * It's possible to change size and storage type of EBS.
 * Volumes will always be in the same AZ as the EC2.